truecharts/website/src/content/docs/clustertool/getting-started.md

 `ClusterTool.exe genconfig`

 This also will update a number of files we (pre)generate for FluxCD and/or prepare to be uploaded to the cluster.
-This includes things like the CNI (Cilium, MetalLB and KubeApps)
+This includes things like the CNI (Cilium, MetalLB and KubeApps).

 ## Bootstrapping your first node